ehrbhein/springboot-and-mongodb/README.md

 ![docker](https://img.shields.io/badge/docker-blue)
 ![maven](https://img.shields.io/badge/make-red)

-- `make start` - runs docker compose and starts the application.
+- `make start-db` - runs docker compose with mongo-express and mongo-db.
+- `make start-app` - runs spring-boot application. ⚠ Running the app using this command does not run it using docker container (yet).

 ## Accessing Mongo Express